dymond/vhosts-mamp-proxy-setup/README.md

 6. Restart the MAMP servers

 ## Additional step for browser-sync users
-You can get browser-sync to work by add `proxy: "yoursite.url"` to your browser-sync options.
+You can get browser-sync to work by adding `proxy: "yoursite.url"` to your browser-sync options.
 Depending on your task runner environment, this can be different.
 These examples are for gulp and grunt.
 I don't use brunch, but it should be fairly simple to figure out.

 ### Gulp users
 Add this to your gulpfile: